RossAscends/STMP/README.md

 - ~~add AI chat clear button~~
 - smarter retry logic (add entity metadata to each chat message; only remove the last AI response)
 - ability to remove individual chat messages (at first this will be deleting from the bottom.)
+- ability to save chat files when clearing the chat
+- ability to load past chat files